Architecture photography is a challenging area of photography that demands skill and experience.

-Native tilt-shift lenses for the M43 format are non-existent, but there are adapters that will allow you to fit a tilt-shift lens from another format.
+Native tilt-shift lenses for the M43 format are non-existent, but some adapters will allow you to fit a tilt-shift lens from another format.

-For architectural photographers just starting, an expensive tilt-shift lens may not be in the budget.
+An expensive tilt-shift lens may not be in the budget for architectural photographers just starting.

-Software such as Photoshop and Lightroom have been able to compensate for these effects for some time now, but M43 cameras are also providing solutions with a keystone adjustment feature built into the camera’s operating system.
+Software such as Photoshop and Lightroom have compensated for these effects for some time now, but M43 cameras are also providing solutions with a keystone adjustment feature built into the camera’s operating system.

 There is some contention about whether correction at the hardware level is better or worse than the software level.
 So it will depend on your needs and budget which direction you take.